Project on Workforce Team

 Conducted a feasibility study and provided recommendations for a universal, citywide college- and career-readiness strategy for the City of Boston involving local government, higher education institutions, employers, nonprofits, and the K12 education system

 Proposed metrics for the State of Massachusetts and the State of Rhode Island to monitor the extent of the remote and hybrid shift, as well as targeted policies, such as scaling reskilling programs, placemaking investments, and office conversions that can help states convert the remote/hybrid threat into an opportunity for equity

-The summer fellowship will run eight weeks, from June 6 to July 29, 2022.
-There will be a virtual introductory orientation meeting in June for selected Fellows.
-Entering and returning Harvard graduate students and Class of 2022 graduates of the Harvard Kennedy School, Harvard Business School, and Harvard Graduate School of Education are eligible to apply.
-This opportunity will be remote.
+The summer fellowship will run eight weeks in June and July.
+There will be a hybrid introductory orientation meeting in May for selected Fellows.
+Entering, returning, and graduating Harvard graduate-level students are eligible to apply.
+Projects with federal government agencies are limited to US citizens.
+Non-US citizens are welcome to apply and will be matched with other types of partner organizations.
 Fellowship participants are expected to commit 35 hours per week to the program.

-The Project on Workforce will provide a stipend ranging from $3,500-$5,000 for students accepted to the fellowship program.
+The Project on Workforce will provide a stipend of $6,500 for students accepted to the fellowship program.
 Students are highly encouraged to pursue additional funding from their respective Harvard schools or other sources to supplement funding provided by the Project.
-Successful candidates returning to HKS in Fall 2022 are highly encouraged to complete the Summer Internship Funding Common Application and successful HBS candidates (RCs) are highly encouraged to apply for the Social Enterprise Summer Fellowship.
+Successful candidates returning to HKS in Fall 2023 are highly encouraged to complete the Summer Internship Funding Common Application and successful HBS candidates (RCs) are highly encouraged to apply for the Social Enterprise Summer Fellowship.
 The Project on Workforce will supply supporting documentation for accepted candidates.

 How to Apply